Peter definitely could

 Birth of Bangladesh middle-order batsman and part-time offspinner Naeem Islam, who got his break in the national side in 2008, when several Bangladeshi players defected to the ICL.
 He went through a lean patch in 2009 but the selectors persisted with him and he went on to make his maiden one-day half-century at the end of the year, and to play in the 2011 World Cup as well.
 Naeem made his first Test hundred in 2012, against West Indies in Dhaka, but Bangladesh lost the match.

 Birth of a Sri Lankan leggie.
 Malinga Bandara's all-round versatility earned him a place in Sri Lanka's World Cup side in 2007, but he played just the one game and struggled to find a place in the line-up thereafter.
-Bandara's high-water mark was 12 wickets over three consecutive Tests in 2005-06 - be it as it may that two of those games were against Bangladesh.
+Bandara's high-water mark was 12 wickets over three consecutive Tests in 2005-06.

 1935 Peter Allan (Australia)